 Find research feature stories, videos and news on Discovery's Edge, Mayo Clinic's online research magazine.

 Mayo Clinic Radio's 1-minute and in-depth discussions of research and practical patient information can be found online or via your local radio station.

 Information about many of the clinical trials available across Mayo Clinic is online as well.

-Tags: BRCA2, breast cancer, Center for Regenerative Medicine, clinical trials, Fergus Couch, Findings, Florida, hysterectomy, Innovations, Mark Keegan, MGUS, Michal Kucewicz, monoclonal gammopathy of undetermined significance, multiple myeloma, NEJM, neurology, New England Journal of Medicine, ovarian cancer, REP, Research News Roundup, Rochester Epidemiology Project, Shannon Laughlin-Tommaso, spinal cord disease, spinal cord inflammation, stem cells
+Tags: B. Mark Keegan, breast cancer, Center for Regenerative Medicine, Center for the Science of Health Care Delivery, clinical trials, Fergus Couch, Findings, hysterectomy, Innovations, Michal Kucewicz, multiple myeloma, ovarian cancer, Research News Roundup, Rochester Epidemiology Project, Shannon Laughlin-Tommaso, stem cells